 Health insurance is meant to protect you in the event of injury, regardless of how you were hurt.
 Health insurance provides you access to care, allows you to get the treatment you need, and gives you the best chance to get back to 100%.
 You paid good premium for your coverage, so use it.

-An added benefit of using your health insurance is the health insurance discount.
-If you look at any typical medical bill that you submit to health insurance, you’ll notice that there’s a negotiated rate that the health insurance pays.
+A huge benefit of using your health insurance is the health insurance discount.
+Take a look at your medical bills paid by your health insurance.
+You will notice that the health insurance company paid a “negotiated rate.”

 For example, let’s say you were charged $100.00 for a doctor’s visit.
 The paid bill will likely show the health insurance company only paid $40.
 Perhaps you had a co-pay of $5.
 In your car accident case, you will claim that $100.00 bill plus pain, suffering, inconvenience, and lost wages.
 If successful, you may be required to reimburse your health insurance.
 But you will only pay the $40.00 despite of claiming the $100.00 plus other damages.